List of Magpakailanman episodes (second incarnation)

-Magpakailanman (English: Forevermore) is a weekly drama anthology broadcast by GMA Network.
+Magpakailanman ('Forevermore') is a weekly drama anthology broadcast by GMA Network.
 The show is hosted by 24 Oras anchor and GMA Kapuso Foundation founder Mel Tiangco and features inspiring stories and life experiences from both famous and ordinary people.
 It airs every Saturday on the network's primetime block.

-The following are the lists of Magpakailanman episodes listed by the year they were aired, from the first and second incarnation.
+The following are the lists of Magpakailanman episodes listed by the year they were aired, in the second incarnation that premiered on November 17, 2012.